Kailera Therapeutics Raises $625 Million in Biotech's Biggest IPO, Then Pops 63%

 Bottom Line

-If you're watching this name, the number that matters next isn't the stock price.
-It's the clinical trial readouts.
+If you're watching this name, the number that matters next isn't the stock price — it's the clinical trial readouts.
 Until Kailera shows efficacy data, the $625mn IPO is a very expensive lottery ticket with excellent marketing.

 Kailera Therapeutics doesn't have a Basis Report yet.
 Generate a free KLRA stock report to dig into the full picture.